nghochi123/dbvis/README.md

 * Allowing the deletion of users
 * Alternative view of diagram schemas (in JSON format maybe?)
 * More customisability to the user

+Also, need to get around removing some of the excess packages.

+Initially intended to deploy with Netlify but Netlify was giving me quite a bit of trouble.
+Didn't realize Vercel was a deployment platform as well, and since they were the ones who made Next.JS, I decided to go ahead and try using them.

 ## Tech/Frameworks used